 Why Isn’t My Anubias Barteri Growing?

-Your Anubias Barteri could be stunted or simply unable to grow for various reasons.
+Your Anubias Barteri could be stunted or unable to grow for various reasons.
 Some indications of your Anubias Barteri requiring more attention in a particular aspect go as follows:

 The water quality is incompatible with the plant: Although your fish might not need the water to be super fresh and clean, the Anubias Barteri requires a certain level of cleanliness.
 Put a small glass into the tank and then take it out.
 If the water comes out gooky and awful, it’s about time you change the water altogether.
 You should also invest in a water filter!
 It makes it so that you won’t have to go through such a process as often.